58 of the Best Christmas Songs to Get You in the Holiday Spirit

-Call us eager, but we think it’s about time we start thinking about our Christmas playlist.
+Call us eager, but we think it’s about time to start thinking about our Christmas playlist.
 (Hey, considering the year we’ve had, it’s never too early to get a cheerful holiday soundtrack ready.)

 1. ‘It’s the most wonderful time of the year’ by Andy Williams (1963)